 - Lower Geyser Basin – Fountain Paint Pots

-- Lamar Valley wildlife viewing area (be sure to start early!)
+- Lamar Valley (be sure to start early!)

-- Hayden Valley overlook (a Go to Travel Gal team member saw a pack of wolves through a spotter scope)
+- Hayden Valley overlook (one of our team members saw a pack of wolves through a spotter scope)

 Where to Eat at Yellowstone National Park